"Small, tough explosions of exactitude"

 Suzannah Yip, Director of Japanese art at Bonhams, comments: "We are absolutely thrilled with the fantastic results of the sale.
 There were competitive bidders from all corners of the globe in the actual saleroom.
 Netsuke, like diamonds, prove that some of the most desirable things come in small packages."

 The symbolism that these carvings carry in Japanese legend explains their particular success.
 In countless Japanese folk tales the monkey displays cunning and wisdom.
 When the dragon king of the sea became ill, it fell to a jellyfish, which in those days walked around on four legs, to find a live monkey liver for the cure.
-On being lured to the sea shore, the clever monkey soon realized his fate and fooled the jellyfish back to the forest with promise of five livers that he had left hanging on a tree.
+On being lured to the sea shore, the clever monkey soon realised his fate and fooled the jellyfish back to the forest with promise of five livers that he had left hanging on a tree.
 When the monkey escaped, the jellyfish was punished by removal of his feet and all the bones in his body.

 The hare similarly has an important place in superstition.
 It is said that long ago the chief gods came to the house of a monkey, a fox and a hare asking for food.
 The monkey brought him fruits, the fox presented a fish, but the hare had nothing to offer.
 Tormented, the hare threw himself on the fire as a sacrifice, offering his body as food to the gods.
 The gods placed the remains of the hare on the face of the moon as an example of his sacrifice and it is still believed today that the markings on the moon portray a hare.